geocar/dash/README.md

     q/c/m64/c.o

 #Usage
-[d.c](d.c) is a special-purpose webserver that always returns a specific static content.

-A number of tasks involve collecting data from web browsers which can basically call a URL, however the URL always responds with a HTTP 204 or a blank gif and the actual request can be processed after the client disconnects.

 Port numbers are configured using environment variables:

     http=8080 kdb=127.0.0.1:1234 ./d.darwin

-The HTTP response is a blank gif if `?f=gif` is provided in the query string, and an HTTP 204 otherwise.
+The HTTP response is a blank gif if `?f=gif` is provided in the query string, and an HTTP 204 for `?f=204`.

-KDB must implement a function `dash` which takes the HTTP message as an argument.
+KDB must implement a function `dash` which works like `.z.ph`, except note: you must include:

+    Connection: keep-alive

+in the response when it is appropriate to do so.

 #Performance

-On a mid-2012 Macbook Air I get about 51k requests per second on localhost:
+On a mid-2012 Macbook Air, for async messages, I get about 51k requests per second on localhost:

     Geos-Air:~ geocar$ wrk -t2 -c90 -d3s 'http://127.0.0.1:8080/?f=204&k=hi&v=1'
     Running 3s test @ http://127.0.0.1:8080/?f=204&k=hi&v=1